Erik Winfree's allergies

 milk, cheese (non-moldy), goat cheese

-fresh fish (but not canned), eel
+cooked fresh fish (but not canned), eel

-squash, zucchini, olives
+corn, squash, zucchini, cucumber, olives

-artichoke, leeks, mushrooms
+artichoke, leeks, arugula, asparagus, mushrooms

 I can NOT eat; trace amounts can be unpleasant: